 Tensioning this line without the tensioning ring is adequate for shorter lines, but when the lines get long, it becomes necessary without the help of some friends.

 The tensioning ring included in the kit allows one person to get a full-length set-up tight enough that it doesn't hit the ground in the center and it also helps rig the line super tight, for when you want to dabble in dynamic tricks.
-Or, if you want more of a challenge to your balance, leave the line looser and with more sag.
+Or, if you want more of a challenge to your balance, leave the line on the loose side with more sag.
 Surfing this line, set up at full length, is a great challenge that is super fun.

 Every time we set this line up we were amazed at the feel of the webbing.